tomoya-sasaki/Tips/R/base.md

 [3,]    3    7   11
 [4,]    4    8   12

+# 1 for rowwise operation and
+# 2 for column wise operation
 sweep (M, 1, c(1:4), "+")
      [,1] [,2] [,3]
 [1,]    2    6   10